Yukisschu/anhuigui/content/posts/ml/index.md

 The term ***machine learning*** was introduced by [Arthur Samuel](https://en.wikipedia.org/wiki/Arthur_Samuel_(computer_scientist)) in 1959.
 Positioned as a sub-discipline of artificial intelligence, machine learning concentrates on formulating and scrutinizing statistical algorithms adept at effective generalization.
 These algorithms can autonomously execute tasks without explicit instructions and refine their performance through self-learning over time [^1].

 Machine learning algorithms exhibit diverse characteristics, allowing for classification based on various criteria.
 A prevalent classification method involves categorizing them into ***supervised learning***, ***unsupervised learning***, and ***reinforcement learning***.
-In ***supervised learning***, datasets include labeled training data (e.g., yes or no), primarily utilized for predicting and classifying unseen data.
+In ***supervised learning***, datasets include labeled training data (e.g., yes or no), primarily utilised for predicting and classifying unseen data.
 Conversely, ***unsupervised learning*** algorithms uncover patterns in unlabeled data, often applied in clustering or dimensionality reduction.

 Additionally, the distinction between ***deep learning*** and ***classical (or "non-deep") machine learning*** depends on the learning approach employed. ***Deep learning*** processes raw, unstructured data (e.g., text or images), autonomously discerning features that differentiate data categories.
 On the other hand, ***classical machine learning*** relies more on human intervention for learning [^2].
 <!--